msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/index.md

 Please complete the following activities prior to our first synchronmous meeting September 3.

-**Start with Microsoft Teams**
+**Introduce yourself on Microsoft Teams**

    You should have all been given access to a Team "MSU ICER Cloud Fellowship" via your NetID.
-See MSU's documentation on how to use MS Teams here:  [https://tech.msu.edu/technology/collaborative-tools/spartan365/](https://tech.msu.edu/technology/collaborative-tools/spartan365/)  ( the link on that page requires yet another MSU log-in)
+See MSU's documentation on how to use MS Teams here:  [https://tech.msu.edu/technology/collaborative-tools/spartan365/](https://tech.msu.edu/technology/collaborative-tools/spartan365/)  ( the link on that page requires yet another MSU log-in).

   * please log-in to Teams and post message in the main channel just saying "hello" with your name and department and how you prefer to be addressed.